ojalp26/UI-UX-Design-Codtech-Internship/README.md

 ## 🏆 **Internship Outcome**
 This repository highlights my **UI/UX expertise**, ability to **solve real-world design challenges**, and proficiency in **creating engaging digital experiences**. 🚀

+📜 **Offer Letter & Certification**
+Upon successful completion of the internship, I will receive an **offer letter and certification** from **CODTECH IT SOLUTIONS PVT.
+LTD.**, validating my skills and contributions.

 ---